We are excited to announce that effective Monday, July 5th, we will be offering a combination of virtual and outdoor programs.

 - Pre-natal and post-natal programs (Massage, Education, Nutrition, Breastfeeding)

-- Parenting programs (Nobody’s Perfect, Make the Connection, Living and Learning with Baby)
+- Parenting programs (Nobody’s Perfect, Make the Connection)

 There are eight locations throughout South Etobicoke.
 Programs are facilitated by Early Childhood Educators and Social Service Workers.